 There are accessible toilets available on most member ferries, however this varies by vessel.
 Please check before booking.

 Loan of a wheelchair

-Not all ferries can accommodate motorised wheelchairs or buggies in passenger areas; however, they can usually be loaded as freight or left on the car deck and, on most routes, a standard wheelchair will be made available for use during the journey.
+Not all ferries can accommodate motorised wheelchairs or buggies in passenger areas; however, they can usually be loaded as freight or left on the car deck and a standard wheelchair will be made available for use during the journey on most crossings.

 Some ferries have priority seating areas.
 Seats in this area can be used by anyone but should be made available if they are needed for passengers with disabilities, expectant mothers or the elderly.

 Ferries have some Braille signage on board but not all services have information available in Braille.
 If you or a member of your travelling party has a visual impairment, we recommend visiting the information desk on board or speaking to a member of crew for assistance with orientation.

 If you or a member of your travelling party has a hearing impairment, please report to the Information Desk on board or speak to a member of the crew.
 Some operators have an induction loop and others will arrange for you to receive all important messages being made over the onboard speaker system.

 Assistance Dogs are carried free of charge and can access all passenger areas of the ferry.
 They must be kept on a lead at all times.
 You may need to show your assistance animal has been certified and, if you are travelling to the EU or Northern Ireland, that they have a valid health certificate.